adamcw/psd-css-extractor/README.md

     https://github.com/adamcw/psd.rb

-This fork adds support for determining line spacing, as well as allowing wider PDF support, fixing an error I encountered with a file during development.
+This fork adds support for determining line spacing, as well as allowing wider PSD support, fixing an error I encountered with a file during development.